Centrifugal Pumps: Parts, Types & Working Principle

 • Submersible centrifugal pumps

-The centrifugal pumps used for most mechanical pumping systems across the USA are manufactured to meet certain engineering standards.
-The two most popular standards are written by the American National Standards Institute (ANSI) and American Petroleum Institute (API).
+Centrifugal pumps are a staple in mechanical pumping systems across the USA, but did you know they come in different standards?
+The two main standards you’ll encounter are set by the American National Standards Institute (ANSI) and the American Petroleum Institute (API).

 Some key industrial applications that benefit from the use of centrifugal pumps are outlined below: